amoe/acceleratedcpp/exercise-notes.md

 > passing grade is 60 or higher.

 This is another derived class, the only part really needed is the base class.

+Interesting things that come up.

+The constructor is not inherited by default as it would be in java.
+Remember:

+> Every member of CoreStudent is also a member of GradStudent -- except for the
+> constructors, the assignment operator, and the destructor.